acdh-oeaw/parthenos_discovery/scripts/querPy/queries/README.md

-This folder 'queries' shall collect and aggregate SPARQL queries for either manual or automated executions in the context of the Parthenos metadata analysis.
+This folder contains sparql query collections for either manual or automated executions by the use of querPy (official git repo: https://github.com/steffres/querPy , and a version of querPy with testing credentials pre-included can be found in the d4science Parthenos Gateway under the path *VRE Folders > PARTHENOS_Registry > querPy with credentials*.

 ## manual executions:

-download the query collection from here and run them using the querPy script locally on your machine.
+download a query collection file from a subfolder and run it using the querPy script locally on your machine (as described in the querPy repo).

 ## automated executions

-just place your query collection in the folder 'regular_executions', and therein in another subfolder where its name shall indicate its execution intervals.
+just place your query collection in the folder 'regular_executions', and therein in another subfolder where its name should indicate its execution intervals (e.g. friday_0500).
 It will then be run automatically by an instance running on one of the ACDH's servers.

 ## results